siqiang-ng/tp/docs/DeveloperGuide.md

 ![TagListSequenceDiagram](images/TagListSequenceDiagram.png)

 - Why is it implemented that way:
-    - The feature was implemented to be as similar as possible to the current command classes, so that there would be minimal changes to the overall design of the product.
+    - The command was implemented to be as similar as possible to the current command classes, so that there would be minimal changes to the overall design of the product.
 Most new classes added to accommodate the `TagListCommand` would also be largely similar to classes implemented in AB3.

-**TagFind feature**
+**TagFind command**

-The TagFind feature allows a user to display all tags which contains at least one of the specified keywords.
+The TagFind command allows a user to display all tags which contains at least one of the specified keywords.

 1. The command is passed in to `LogicManager`.
 2. `LogicManager` calls the parseCommand method of `ProjactParser`.